nanxiaobei/flooks/README.md

 - The philosophy of flooks is decentralization, so recommend binding a page component and a model as one.
 - No need to add a file like `store.js` or `models.js`, because no need to distribute the store from top now.
-- A model has its own space, when call `now(anotherModel)` to get other models, all models can be connected.
+- A model has its own space, when call `get(outModel)` to get other models, all models can be connected.

 ## License